The Steinberg representation is irreducible: Introduction

 \subsubsection{Infinite fields}

 For infinite fields $k$, the representation $\St(\bG;\bbF)$ is usually\footnote{The only time when $\St(\bG;\bbF)$ is finite-dimensional for infinite $k$ is when $\bG$ is anisotropic, in which case $\St(\bG;\bbF) = \bbF$ is the trivial representation.} an infinite-dimensional representation of the infinite group $\bG(k)$.
-In this context, it first appeared in work of Borel--Serre \cite{BorelSerreCorners}, who proved that the symmetric space associated to the Lie group $\bG(\R)$ has a $\bG(k)$-equivariant bordification whose boundary is homotopy equivalent to $\Tits(\bG)$.
+In this context, it first appeared in work of Borel--Serre \cite{BorelSerreCorners}, who proved that for algebraic number fields $k$ the symmetric space associated to the Lie group $\bG(k \otimes_{\Q} \R)$ has a $\bG(k)$-equivariant bordification whose boundary is homotopy equivalent to $\Tits(\bG)$.
 They used this to show that $\St(\bG;\bbF)$ is the ``dualizing module'' for arithmetic subgroups of $\bG(k)$.
 This gave rise to a large literature using $\St(\bG;\bbF)$ to study the cohomology of such arithmetic subgroups.
 Some representative papers include \cite{AshGunnellsMcConnell, AshRudolph, Bykovskii, ChurchFarbPutman, ChurchPutmanCodimOne, GunnellsSymplectic, KupersMillerPatztWilson, LeeSzczarba, MillerNagpalPatzt, MillerPatztPutman, MillerPatztWilsonYakasi, PutmanStudenmund}.

 A second important context for $\St(\bG;\bbF)$ when $k$ is infinite is algebraic K-theory, where Quillen \cite{QuillenFG} constructed a spectral sequence converging to the algebraic K-theory of a number ring $\cO$ whose $E^2$-page involves the homology of $\GL_n(\cO)$ with coefficients in the Steinberg representation.
 His main application was to show that these K-groups are finitely generated.
-The Steinberg representation and related objects have since appeared in a variety of K-theoretic contexts.
+The Steinberg representation and related objects have since appeared in a variety of K-theoretic and homotopy theoretic contexts.
+Some representative papers include \cite{ AroneDwyer, GalatiusKupersRandalWilliams1, GalatiusKupersRandalWilliams2, MitchellPriddy, RognesRank, RognesK4, SikiricElbazKupersMartinet, SouleK4}